How to start your garden transformation

 Handling of the tender process.
 We have a roster of tried-and-trusted contractors of different sizes, and can work with others that meet quality criteria.

-In the case of project management, this role involves assessing work done and issuance of Certificate of Valuation at agreed intervals.
+This role involves assessing work done and issuance of Certificate of Valuation at agreed intervals.
 All with a view to assuring the quality of your final garden.

 From concept to specific planting plans, each with a detailed schedule of plants.